 Projects will be assigned to the various panels by vote of the Board.

-The respective panels shall vote one of the panel members as acting Chairman for each established meeting.
+The respective panels shall vote one of the panel members as acting Chair for each established meeting.

-Establishment of the panels shall not preclude the Board from acting on any or all classes of projects at a legally constituted meeting of the Designer Selection Board provided there is a quorum of the members.
+Establishment of the panels shall not preclude the Board from acting on projects at a legally constituted meeting of the Designer Selection Board provided there is a quorum of the members.

 : Selection by DSB Panels